codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_composer.rst

 The third technique described below lets you add CodeIgniter4 to an existing webapp,

-**Note**: if you are using a Git repository to store your code, or for collaboration with others, then the ``vendor`` folder would normally be "git ignored".
+.. note:: If you are using a Git repository to store your code, or for collaboration with others, then the ``vendor`` folder would normally be "git ignored".
 In such a case, you will need to do a ``composer update`` when you clone the repository to a new system.

 App Starter
 ============================================================